 f you are importing a live horse into Canada, you need to present documents and ensure compliance with certain rules and regulations.
 And when the horse is transported in a trailer, there are additional rules that apply.

-Importing live animals, including horses, is strictly regulated by the Canada Border Services Agency (CBSA) and Participating Government Agencies(PGAs)—namely the Canadian Food Inspection Agency (CFIA).
+Importing live animals, including horses, is strictly regulated by the Canada Border Services Agency (CBSA) and Other Government Departments (OGDs)—namely the Canadian Food Inspection Agency (CFIA).
 These regulations apply to both Canadian residents and non-residents of Canada involved in the trade of horses.
 Due to the complexity of the importation process, this article will cover what you need to know about importing live horses into Canada.

 The first step in importing a horse into Canada is to be prepared.
 To avoid any problems at the border, pay careful attention to the information and documentation you provide, have your paperwork in order, and ensure that all involved parties have copies of your documents.
 Regardless of the length of time that the horse will remain in Canada, you will need to provide the following paperwork: